IT’S EASY TO ATTEND UW SUMMER QUARTER

 High school students can enroll in courses through the Advanced Study Program, designed for high-achieving students.
 For details, call 206-543-6160.

 Schedule information is at the Summer 2015 time schedule

 This online course is a general introduction to the theatre.
 Throughout the course, you will develop the critical skills and the vocabulary you need to appreciate live theatre.
 The course begins by building theatrical vocabulary, then moves on to explain the various components of creating theater and the processes of manifesting ideas on stage.

-Drama 259, Play!
-Improvisation and Theatre Games, taught by L. Zane
+Drama 259, Beginning Acting, taught by L. Zane

 This course is open to all - actors and non-actors.
 No audition needed.